eclipsesource/tabris-js/doc/migration-guide.md

 The helper type `Partial<T, U>` was removed to avoid confusion with the `Partial` type built in to newer TypeScript versions.
 It can be replaced with `Partial<Pick<T, U>>`.

+### CollectionView is generic

+The `CollectionView` is now a generic type `CollectionView<Cell extends Widget>`, where `Cell` is the type of widget returned by the `createCell` callback.
+All occurrences of `CollectionView` as a type should be replaced with the appropriate generic version, e.g. `CollectionView<Composite>`.

 ### types "dimension" and "offset"

 Types "dimension" and "offset" have been renamed to start with an upper case.